VermaDeepali/JavaScript-Projects/README.md

-## 11. About-Tabs : In this you can click on the preferred buttons and it'' give you information accordingly ;)
+## 11. About-Tabs : In this you can click on the preferred tabs like history,vision,goals and it'll give you information accordingly ;)
 ![About-Tab](https://user-images.githubusercontent.com/41052882/101281064-142ce800-37f3-11eb-93a9-4c9c383d097d.PNG)